connectrpc/connect-es/packages/connect/README.md

 ## Get started on Node.js

 Follow our [10 minute tutorial](https://connect.build/docs/node/getting-started)
-to spin up service in Node.js, and call it from the web, and from a gRPC client in your terminal.
+to spin up a service in Node.js, and call it from the web, and from a gRPC client in your terminal.

 You can use vanilla Node.js, or our server plugins for [Fastify](https://www.fastify.io/)